PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 The above `Accept` header indicates that the client application is requesting a JSON formatted response.
-If the API cannot respond in JSON, the API could return XML format (the second level).
+If the API cannot respond in JSON, the API could fall back to returning an XML formatted response (the second level).
 It also indicates that the client can accept any format as the last preference.
 The API implementation **MAY** adhere to such an algorithm.

-Content negotiation using URL patterns as given below are NOT recommended.

-Examples of URL formats that are **NOT** recommended, and should be
+Content negotiation using URL patterns as given below are **NOT** recommended, and should be avoided:
-avoided:

 `GET https://api.precisely.com/sample-product/v1/customers/20423.xml`